xuankimtran/docs-1/pages/katalon-studio/how-to-guides/change-default-JRE-8-to-higher-versions.md

 ---
-title: "How To Change Default JRE 8 To Higher Versions"
+title: "How to change default JRE 8 to higher versions"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/how-to-change-default-JRE-8-to-higher-versions.html
 description:
 ---
-Katalon Studio and Katalon Runtime Engine support changing Katalon’s embedded JRE as Java Compiler 8 to another vendor and higher versions (from version 8 to version 14).
+This guide will take you through the steps to change Katalon’s embedded JRE as Java Compiler 8 to another vendor and higher versions (from version 8 to version 14) in **Katalon Studio** and **Katalon Runtime Engine**.

 ### In Katalon Studio